Do you want to get more likes on your Facebook business page?

 Luckily, you don’t need to search far to find the answer.
 According to research, 58.8% of people like Facebook pages because they’re interested in promotions.
 So, posting exclusive discounts can get more people to like your business page.

-Also, it’s better for you to post photos rather than plain text.
-With a whopping 87% interaction rate from Facebook fans, it’s the most engaging type of Facebook content!
+Also, it’s better for you to post Facebook photos rather than plain text.
+With a whopping 87% interaction rate from Facebook fans, it’s one of most engaging types of Facebook content!

 Finally, posting audience-centered content to get more likes on your Facebook page means that you should follow the rule of thirds: